List of caliphs: Bornu and Songhai Empires (15th/16th century)

 Several rulers of West Africa adopted the title of Caliph.
 Mai Ali Ghaji ibn Dunama was the first ruler of Bornu Empire to assume the title.
 Askia Mohammad I of Songhai Empire also assumed the title around the same time.

 Indian caliphates (late medieval/early modern)

-Since the 12th century, despite the South Asian domination of numerous Muslim empires, kingdoms and sultanates, Islamic caliphates were not fully attempted to be established across the Indian subcontinent.
-However, under the sharia based reigns of Sunni emperors such as Alauddin Khalji, Mughal Empire's Aurangzeb, and Mysore's rulers Hyder Ali and Tipu Sultan, absolute forms of caliphates clearly appeared.
-These largely impacted the French-Italian emperor Napoleone Bonaparte and soldiers of the British Empire.
+Despite the domination of South Asia by Muslim empires, kingdoms and sultanates, from the 12th century onwards, Islamic caliphates were not universally established across the Indian subcontinent.
+However, caliphates were established under the sharia-based reigns of Sunni emperors such as Alauddin Khalji, the Mughal Empire's Aurangzeb, and Mysore's rulers Hyder Ali and Tipu Sultan.